Dicycloverine Hydrochloride 20 mg Tablets

 Use with care in patients with hiatus hernia associated with reflux oesophagitis because anticholinergic drugs may aggravate the condition.

 It is not known whether dicycloverine is secreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when dicycloverine is administered during breast-feeding.
+Because many drugs are excreted in human milk, caution should be exercised when dicycloverine is administered to a nursing mother.